mikeoconnor0308/boot-camps/pyCharm.md

+# Integrated Development Environments

 Integrated development environments (or IDEs) offer software developers a customizable and integrated set of tools for managing software projects, writing code, debugging, and unit testing.
 IDEs allow developers to efficiently manage large and complex software projects, which they would struggle with if they were to do it the 'old-fashioned' way - e.g., using text editors and print statements for debugging.

 Major software development firms have shown (over and over again) that developer efficiency increases dramatically using IDEs.
 When it comes to scientific software development, where you often find yourself